usherlabs/logstore/packages/cli/README.md

 - `w, --wallet <string>`: The private key of the wallet to use for signing transactions (compulsory parameter).
 - `n, --network <string>`: The network to interact with (default: 'Dev').
 - `d, --debug`: Enables debug logging.
+- `u --usd`: Declares that the amount provided should be denominated in usd, defaults to wei if flag is not provided.

 The following commands are available to be used: